 This limited-release Berlinerweisse is infused with pomegranate and blood orange to celebrate Iowa’s only native trout: the South Pine Brook Trout.
 Since this uniquely Iowa strain of brook trout was discovered in South Pine Creek in Winneshiek County, the population has been used in native brook trout reintroductions in other Iowa streams.”

-We have several new beers in the works, and maybe even a trout whiskey.
-Stay tuned.
+We have several new beers in the works, in Colorado and Stay tuned.